Oman's Sultan Qaboos dies; council starts succession process

 If the council fails to agree, a council of military and security officials, supreme court chiefs and heads of the two consultative assemblies will put in power the person whose name has been secretly written by the sultan in a sealed letter.

-There has been wide speculation over the succession as domestic challenges loom large, from strained state finances to high unemployment.
+There has been wide speculation over the succession as domestic challenges loom large, from strained state finances to high unemployment in the relatively small oil producer, and at a time of heightened tension between Iran and the United States and U.S. ally Saudi Arabia.

 Oman observers say the sultan’s three cousins - Assad, Shihab and Haitham bin Tariq al-Said - stand the best chance.